-The non-indigenous species located in Whangarei Port and Marsden Point are thought to have arrived in New Zealand via international shipping.
-Likely vectors of introduction are largely derived from Cranfield et al. (1998) and indicate that approximately 5 % probably arrived via ballast water, 69 % via hull fouling and 26 % could have arrived via either of these mechanisms.
+The non-indigenous species located in the port are thought to have arrived in New Zealand via international shipping.
+Likely vectors of introduction are largely derived from Cranfield et al (1998) and indicate that approximately 83% (15 species) probably were introduced to New Zealand waters via hull fouling, and the remaining 17% (three species) could have arrived via either of these mechanisms.